 Court: Michigan voters will decide redistricting proposal

 LANSING, Mich.
-(AP) — Michigan voters this fall will get to decide whether to change how their state's congressional and legislative districts are drawn, the state Supreme Court ruled late Tuesday in a narrow decision.
+(AP) — Michigan voters this fall will get to decide whether to change how their state's congressional and legislative districts are drawn after the state Supreme Court kept an anti-gerrymandering proposal on the ballot.

-In a 4-3 ruling, the justices rejected a lawsuit challenging an anti-gerrymandering ballot measure, meaning it will go to a statewide vote in November.
+In a 4-3 decision issued late Tuesday, the state Supreme Court rejected a lawsuit challenging the initiative, meaning it will go to a statewide vote in November.

-The constitutional amendment would entrust redistricting to an independent commission instead of the Legislature and governor.

-The lawsuit was filed by a business-backed group that contended the ballot measure was too broad and that such changes instead would have to be decided at a rarely held constitutional convention.
+The suit was filed by a business-backed group that contended the ballot measure was too broad and that such changes instead should be decided at a rarely held constitutional convention.

-But a majority of the high court — which is controlled 5-2 by GOP nominees or appointees — ruled that the Voters Not Politicians ballot committee's constitutional amendment is permissible because it would "not significantly alter or abolish the form or structure of our government, making it tantamount to creating a new constitution."
-They affirmed a state appeals court decision.
+But a majority of the high court — which is controlled 5-2 by Republican nominees or appointees — ruled on the final day of its term that the citizen-initiated constitutional amendment organized by the Voters Not Politicians ballot committee is permissible because it would "not significantly alter or abolish the form or structure of our government" nor "propose changes creating the equivalent of a new constitution."
+Justices David Viviano, Bridget McCormack, Richard Bernstein and Elizabeth Clement, in an opinion written by Viviano, affirmed a state appeals court decision that had ordered the proposal on the ballot.

 Under the initiative, a commission of citizens who meet certain qualifications would handle redistricting.
 There would be four Democrats, four Republicans and five members with no affiliation with either major party.
 The panel would be prohibited from providing a "disproportionate advantage" to a political party, using "accepted measures of partisan fairness."